Writing(s) on the wall

 Formulate various questions/statements/cases and write these on separate flip chart sheets (one per sheet).
 Hang the sheets in the room.
 If you lack inspiration for you statement or question, look at the examples in the Variations, tips & tricks section below.

 Explain to the students that they can respond to both the question/statement/case and to the responses of others.
+This stimulates them to consider the subject matter carefully and to take part in the discussion.

 Give each student a marker and ask them to walk around the room to read the sheets and write down their response.
+Consider giving eacht student two different markers: one colour for their response to a question/statement and another colour to jot down their comments on responses their fellow students wrote.

 Walk around while the students are writing to examine the responses.
 As soon as the students stop writing, indicate that the time is up.